min2ha/ukwa-site/content/target/81462/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Brexit deal will be done TOMORROW before UK government approves it on Monday, German newspaper reports

 Leaked documents seen by the Suddeutsche Zeitung indicated that a Brexit deal would by agreed by the EU on October 14th and presented to the British on the Monday.